yooseongc/algorithms/src/chap13/README.md

 | int     | size()             | number of items in the queue         |

 #### Pushdown (LIFO) stack

+A pushdown stack is a collection that is based on the last-in-first-out (LIFO) policy.

 public class Stack<Item> implements Iterable\<Item>